Iuliana Ionita-Laza

 About

-I am a professor in the Department of Biostatistics at Columbia University, and a guest professor in the Department of Statistics at Lund University in Sweden.
-I am currently visiting the Department of Biostatistics at Université Paris-Saclay.
+I am a professor in the Department of Biostatistics at Columbia University and a visiting professor in the Department of Statistics at Lund University in Sweden.
+During AY 2023-2024 I visited the Department of Biostatistics at Université Paris-Saclay and Institut Pasteur.

 Selected papers